M1ke324/Progetto_basi_di_dati/README.md

 # Progetto_basi_di_dati
 Progetto basi di dati
+Database for a movie streaming service
-A cura di Michele Castrucci e Carlo Motta
+Made by Michele Castrucci and Carlo Motta

-Voto finale 25/30

-Sbagliato:
-- Tavola degli accessi
-- Descrizione delle operazioni sulla documentazione errata, ma operazioni giuste
+(On the documentation the access table is wrong)